One-Time vs Monthly AI Subscriptions: Which Actually Saves You Money?

 Examples: Intercom AI ($74-149/mo), Drift ($400+/mo), Conversica ($2,999+/mo), Smith.ai ($210-700/mo), various AI scheduling and outreach tools ($50-300/mo each).

-Model 2: One-Time Setup (the new option)
+Model 2: Affordable Done-For-You (the new option)

 Real Costs: What You're Actually Paying